 "We cannot fight for freedom unless we fight for freedom for all...
 Do not yield then for one moment to anything in our national life which denies democracy.
 Press steadily for human equality, not only for yourselves, but for all those groups who are not given equality.
 It is as important for you to care that justice is given to a Jew as it is to fight for it for yourself.
 It is the principle that must be established for all of us, or none of us will have it."

 --From "Equality," a commencement address Pearl Buck delivered at Howard University in June, 1942.
 She was a trustee of Howard University for twenty years.

-Pearl S. Buck died in March of 1973, shortly before her eighty-first birthday and is buried at Green Hills Farm, now on the Registry of Historic Buildings, and visited by fifteen thousand people each year.
-Pearl’s legacy lives on in the works she penned, in her charitable foundations, in the large family she matriarched, and in the admiring eyes and lives of readers and individuals worldwide.
+Pearl S. Buck died in March of 1973, shortly before her eighty-first birthday.
+She was buried at Green Hills Farm, now on the Registry of Historic Buildings, which is visited by fifteen thousand people each year.
+Pearl’s legacy lives on in the works she penned, in her charitable foundations, in the large family she headed, and in the admiring eyes and lives of readers and individuals worldwide.

 - A photographic tour through Pearl S. Buck's life.

 - 'Pearl Buck In China': A Child Across The Good Earth: Ever since her 1931 blockbuster The Good Earth earned her a Pulitzer Prize and, eventually, the first Nobel Prize for Literature ever awarded to an American woman, Pearl S. Buck's reputation has made a strange, slow migration.
 These days, it's her life story rather than her novels (which are now barely read -- either in the West, or in China) that's come to fascinate readers.